myscale/ChatData/README.md

 ChatData is a LLM-based chat app, which brings unmatched efficiency and accuracy to your document interactions.
 Utilizing the Retrieval Augmented Generation (RAG) framework, ChatData takes millions of wikipedia pages and arxiv papers as the external knowledge base with MyScale handling all the data hosting jobs.
 Now say goodbye to cumbersome keyword searches and hello to a seamless experience with powerful metadata filters and advanced vector search capabilities.

 With ChatData, you can effortlessly navigate through vast amounts of data, effortlessly accessing precisely what you need.
 Whether you're a researcher, a student, or a knowledge enthusiast, ChatData empowers you to explore academic papers and research documents like never before.
+Also, the newly updated feature allows you to build up your own knowledge bases, which can be paired with our chat bot to extend the power of LLM!
 Unlock the true potential of information retrieval with ChatData and discover a world of knowledge at your fingertips.

 ![](/assets/rag-enabled-chatdata.gif)